PhD Pilot Study Service

 What is a Pilot Study?

 A pilot study is a test survey conducted among a small sample of respondents to identify potential issues with the questionnaire and primary data collection.
 A pilot study is conducted to assess respondents’ reaction to the questions, required time for conducting a full-scale survey, difficulties with interpretation of particular questions and the extent to which the design of the questionnaire needs to be adjusted.
-Thus, pilot studies are conducted in order to understand whether the main study will go according to the plan or if the plan needs to be adjusted to match real life situations.
+Thus, pilot studies are conducted in order to understand whether the main PhD research will go according to the original plan or if the plan needs to be adjusted to match real life situations.

 What Might Go Wrong?